patientplatypus/patientplatypusforum/README.md

 # Things to Do:

 - Three strikes then yuk face (throttled by timer) (DONE)
-- add way to reference previous comments
+- add way to reference previous comments (DONE - basic for now)
 - no image if image not found (DONE)
 - backend test on post for no comment/filesize
 - all devops
 - google recaptcha (for EVERYTHING) (DONE, feed has char count on front/back instead - do same for chat?)
 - buy DNS and server
 - set up a contact form page (to email me) (DONE)
 - ask a platypus page?
+(PROBABLY NOT)
 - front page splash w/SVG (DONE)
 - admin delete blog picture handler (DONE)
 - newspaper (snooze news)
 - radio (DONE)
-- testing
+- testing (WE DONT NEED NO STINKING TESTS - WHAT IS THIS DISNEYLAND FOR KIDDIES?)
 - break routes file up into (blog etc) (DONE for now)
 - make utility function folder and deagg multi-use functions in routes (DONE for now)
 - get rid of console logs where unnecessary or may crash (heartbeat especially)